4Players/odin-unreal-demo/Readme.md

 #### 3. Update OSS URL

 Lastly, we need to adjust the URL that is called when trying to find sessions.
-Retrieve the URL from your Function App and copy it in the code of the Unreal Client's OSS in [/Plugins/OnlineSubsystemOdinFleet/Source/OnlineSubsystemOdinFleet/Private/OnlineSessionOdinFleet.cpp](https://github.com/4Players/odin-unreal-demo/blob/main/Plugins/OnlineSubsystemOdinFleet/Source/OnlineSubsystemOdinFleet/Private/OnlineSessionOdinFleet.cpp) in the call to `Request->SetUrl()`.
-Now you can repackage the client and you are set to use the Odin Unreal Demo in your own infrastructure!
+Retrieve the URL from your Function App and copy it in the Main Menu's settings to the `Backend URL` textbox.
+Now, once you `Join` in the Main Menu, the OdinFleet OSS will ask the alternative Backend.
+This is saved to a json-file inside the packaged game folder, so when you distribute the packaged game to the other players, make sure to copy the json file with it, so that they do not need to re-configure.

 ## Conclusion